Coffee culture in the former Yugoslavia

 Coffee culture has a long history in the region of former Yugoslavia.
 Coffee drinking has been an important cultural practice since the introduction of coffee to the Balkans during the Ottoman period.
-The distinct type of coffeehouse in former Yugoslavia is the kafana / kavana, and the traditional form of coffee served in these is the "Turkish coffee" (unfiltered).
+The distinct type of coffeehouse in former Yugoslavia is the kafana / kavana, and the traditional form of coffee served in these is what is often known as "Turkish coffee", coffee beans ground to powder, prepared, and served unfiltered.

 History

 Ottoman period

 Serbs were influenced by Ottoman culture following the Ottoman conquest, and as early as the 16th century, a coffeehouse was in business in Dorćol, a trading centre in Belgrade at that time.
 During this period, coffee was served in caravanserais and meyhanes.
 The businesses in Belgrade began to be called kafanas after 1739, when the Ottomans regained Serbia from Austria.
 At that time, the most notable kafana was Crni orao ("The Black Eagle") in Dorćol, mentioned by traveller Kepper, who noted that the kafanas were divided by religion.
 The apogee of number of kafanas in Belgrade was in the 19th and 20th centuries.